ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 - Singapura Blue Sky Fixed Deposit

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000024_1bb57a01b1b459fb89d608fa645293255681f01dda8356d6b8051b28201a29b5.png)
+**Description**: The image shows a circular, pale green icon with a thin white outline.
+Inside the circle, also in white outline, is a piggy bank with a smiling face and a coin with a dollar sign on it being inserted into its back.
+The background surrounding the circle appears to be a light shade of purple.

 **Description**: The image features a cartoon-style piggy bank icon, outlined in white, set against a solid green circular background.
 A white outlined coin with a dollar sign ($) is depicted being dropped into the piggy bank's slot.
 The background is a blurry mix of light colors, possibly whites and faint greens.